 Understandably, the two courtiers believe that, if such pains have been taken to divide the properties equally, each daughter will, without distinction or difference, succeed to one of the resulting three shares.
 Events prove otherwise.
 The King is bent on an apportionment that reflects the love that, in his estimation, each bears him.
 In a spirit that would commend itself to exponents of audi alteram partem, he calls on each daughter to tell him why that she loves him most.
 On the basis of what he hears, he will award his ‘largest bounty … where nature doth with merit challenge.’
 Goneril and Regan are cunning enough to pander to his vanity, suggesting that he alone is the object of their love, but Cordelia, the youngest, says simply ‘I love your majesty according to my bond, no more nor less.’
 In time, she tells him, she will be wed, and since her husband will ‘carry half my love with him’, she cannot emulate her sisters by professing to love him alone.

 The King, enraged beyond measure, disowns her.
 Where once he loved her most, he says, he now rejects her totally.
 ‘Here I disclaim all my paternal care, propinquity and property of blood, and as a stranger to my heart and me, hold thee.’
-She, this ‘sometime daughter’, will receive nothing; instead, the third destined for her will go to the other two sisters in equal shares.
+She, this ‘sometime daughter’, will receive nothing; instead, the third portion, the one destined for her, will go to the other two sisters in equal shares.
 The stage is set for the tragedy, and what ensues is indeed tragic.
 Conflict and chaos ensue when the two daughters he has so lavishly treat him with contempt and base ingratitude.
 By the close, Lear is dead and so are the daughters.
 Not even the faithful Cordelia is spared.

 For those who like to moralize, this tale provides ample scope.
 It can serve, I imagine, as basis for a treatise on the importance of filial piety, or the dire consequences of unbridled hypocrisy, or even the effect of property on power.
 My concern is, however, with none of these, but with the light the story can shed on the process of equal treatment.
 I wish to make a point, which should be obvious but is often forgotten, that deciding to treat people equally entails an exercise of discretion at every level.
 None of the choices is compelling, and seldom are they even obvious.